 Course revision may be either substantive or non-substantive.
+Signatories should keep a curricular form no longer than two weeks from date of receipt.
 A non-substantive course revision involves one or more of the following:

-- Change in the course alpha, number, or title; - Wording changes in the catalog course description that does not significantly change the substance; - Addition or revision of Student Learning Outcomes (SLOs) that does not significantly change the course content; - Change in the course outline that does not significantly change the course content; - Change in course prerequisites where both the course and prerequisite are offered within the same department; - Addition of outcomes if there is no change in course content; - Number of students: - Change in lab fees; - Change in textbook
+- Change in the course alpha, number, or title; - Wording changes in the catalog course description that does not significantly change the substance: - Addition or revision of Student Learning Outcomes (SLOs) that does not significantly change the course content; - Change in the course outline that does not significantly change the course content; - Change in course prerequisites where both the course and prerequisite are offered within the same department; - Addition of outcomes if there is no change in course content; - Number of students; - Change in lab fees; - Change in textbook